 You can use an icebreaker as a method of warming up the conversation when the team members know each other

-One of the four KissTheFrogNow deck contains 30 team games dedicated to sparking the conversation so the members can open up.
+One of the four KissTheFrogNOW deck contains 30 team activities dedicated to sparking the conversation so the members can open up.

 We usually start the team building sessions with the first five games of this deck.
 Their names are: